Aerobic Water Exercise & Aquatic Therapy - Part 2

 You can do the same, an old piece of foam or float tied around your waist will keep your head above the water.

-Try cross country skiing, keep your arms and legs straight, moving them back and forth like a cross country skier or what about over exaggerating your stride, like a runner over hurdlers.
+Try cross-country skiing, keep your arms and legs straight, moving them back and forth like a cross-country skier or what about over exaggerating your stride, like a runner over hurdles.
 The choices are endless, make up some of your own.

 A word of caution

 Before going straight into a serious workout, spend a couple of sessions just concentrating on your technique and getting comfortable in the water.
 I can guarantee you that the first time you try this sort of exercise, it will feel very strange and uncomfortable.
 After a few easy sessions, you will start to get the hang of it.
 Then, once you have mastered this new form of exercise, you can move onto a more structured workout.
 Try one of the examples below.